benmvp/slides/2018/frameworksummit/nav-react.md

 - Just flooded you with a lot of information
   * Slides are available online
 - Hopefully 1, 2 or all 8 of these suggestions will prove useful to you
+  * Got some notes scribbled to go check things out
   * You don't need to be overwhelmed and try to learn at once
   * Get good at one and build on it